mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 This is a little bit difficult to understand, but that’s why you can think about this state of the partition, what’s going on there.
 When you think about what’s going on there in the realm of partition between, you can see it is not a dream, it is not waking up.
 It is *something*; waking up and sleep, completely both come into [it] as one.
 Nothing to leave any trace.

 But if so, [is it] nothing?
-Yes it is; you can go *any* place.
+Yes it is, [because] you can go *any* place.
 So that is a dead end, but it’s not a dead end, it’s a beginning.
 You can go [to] a world of waking up, you can go [to] a world of one-world, eternity.
 You can go anyplace.

 So this is the so-called *one person with no second person*, exactly.
 This is called *belief*.
 It’s belief.
 With no confusions, no perverted views, no increase or decrease, no misunderstanding.
 Because it is very pure nature of reality, which is going on from moment to moment.
 Life is going exactly like this.

 Not only the waking up.
 When you stand up here – right here, right now – where is the very inception of the standing, being here?
 What do we mean? *Who* stands up? *I* stand up?
 That means it’s too late, [it’s] already conceptual world.
 Does the floor lets me stand up?
 It’s already a concept, conceptual world.
 Does the universe lets me stand up?
 It is still conceptual world.
 So who lets me stand up?
 I don’t know.
-Even though I don’t know, I stand up right here.

-So that is very difficult to say: “I don’t know,” but here is standing, here is the reality that I stand up.
+Even though I don’t know, I stand up, right here.
+So that is very difficult to say: *I don’t know*, but here is the reality that I stand up.

-So in the very inception of being here and now – in other words, the very inception of the birth – [it] is completely out of questions.
+So in the very inception of being, here and now – in other words, in the very inception of birth – [it] is completely [beyond] questions.
 But in that realm of the world, you are creating your life, constantly.
 That’s why everyone has a great capability to create a world, life.

 Everyone has great capability to create the human world.
 Whichever [way] to go: bad, good, whichever.
-But if you realize that realm of the one world, so-called *partition* I mentioned, I think you cannot create an unwholesome world – because it is very pure, and because you can see all sentient beings living in peace and harmony.
+But if you realize that realm of the one world, the so-called *partition* I mentioned, I think you cannot create an unwholesome world – because it is very pure, and because you can see all sentient beings living in peace and harmony.
 This is one world in the realm of the partition.
 You cannot do something wrong, you cannot hurt anybody, so very naturally you create a peaceful world.
 That is so-called *creative* life *with* all sentient beings.

-That is [why] first we have to *believe* [we ourselves are] exactly present right in the midst of this Way.
+That is [why] first we have to *believe* [in ourselves, that we are] exactly present right in the midst of this Way.

 #### 25:23

 But next, in the process of reaching this one world – so-called *belief*, *faith* – Dōgen Zenji says there are two processes.
-One is, *cut off the root of discriminating thinking*.
-Second, *body and mind dropping off*.
+One is, *cut off the root of discriminative thinking*.
+Second: *body and mind dropping off*.

 This is our practice.
-This is [...] one of the processes to reach that belief: one world; you are present right in the midst of the Way, without any delusions, confusions, perverted views, mistakes.
+This is [the process] to reach that belief, one world, [that] you are present right in the midst of the Way, without any delusions, confusions, perverted views, mistakes.
 How can we reach there?
-That is first, we have to cut off the root of discriminating thinking.
+That is first, we have to cut off the root of discriminative thinking.

-I mentioned the root of discriminating thinking is very minute vibration of the mind.
+I mentioned the root of discriminative thinking is very minute vibration of the mind.
 This is called *root*, the root of the discriminating mind.
 We are *always* discriminating.
-Do you understand?
 Even though I am talking about this with wholeheartedness, still I am discriminating!
-“Hey, Katagiri” – right in the middle of talking, I am talking to myself simultaneously as I am talking to you: so-called “Hey, Katagiri... you are pretty good.” *[He laughs.]* But at that time, very minute vibration of the mind.
+Right in the middle of talking, I am talking to myself simultaneously as I am talking to you: “Hey, Katagiri... you are pretty good.” *[He laughs.]* At that time [this is] very minute vibration of the mind.
 Or if you dance on the stage, you are completely devoting yourself into dance, but still your very minute vibration of the mind is poking into that perfect state of the dancing – and then thinking, evaluating, discriminating.
 Do you understand what I mean?
 This is called *root*, root of discriminating mind.

-So how can we reach that there, the oneness, so-called *faith*, Buddhist faith?
+So how can we reach [...] the oneness, so-called *faith*, Buddhist faith?
 To cut off that root means [you say], “Please... shut up.
 Just do it.” *[He laughs.]* That’s it.
 Don’t you think so?
-“Please shut up, keep your mouth shut, do it.”
+“Please keep your mouth shut, do it.”
 That’s all we have to do.

 For instance, I mentioned maybe before, a gentleman in Japan was interested in running a business, so he asked a Zen master, “I have a big problem, please help me.”
 So the Zen master asked, “What’s that?”
-And then he said, “I am very interested in running a business.”
+And then [the gentleman] said, “I am very interested in running a business.”
 Well, whatever kind of business, business is all right.
 But he was interested in running a business, and the teacher said, “Oh, that’s interesting.
 Please do it.”
 But the gentleman said, “I don’t have any money.”
 And then the Zen master said, “If you don’t have money, how can you run a business?”
 You cannot run a business, so stop and forget it.
 You know, stop running the business! *[He laughs.]* Stop thinking of running the business.
-[But] he says, “That is my problem, because that’s why I want to run a business.”
-Do you understand?
-And then Zen master says, “How can I help you?
-That’s *your* business, not my business.” *[He laughs, and a person or two laugh.]*
+[But the gentleman] says, “That is my problem, because that’s why I want to run a business.”
+And then the Zen master says, “How can I help you?
+That’s *your* business, not my business.” *[He laughs, and a couple people laugh.]*

 Is that clear for you?
 That is *cut off the root of discriminating mind*.
 Not ignoring discriminating mind.
 We are always doing [something] like this.
 “I want to do zazen, but I don’t want to have physical pain, et cetera.
 And I want to sleep in bed until 10 o’clock.
 So I want to do zazen, I want to deepen my life, et cetera; I want to be happy.
 But I don’t want to do zazen getting up in the morning!” *[He laughs.]* That is your problem.
 How can I help you?
 I don’t know; that’s your business! *[He laughs.]* Do you understand?

 That’s why, if you want to reach *tathāgata* stage, all you can do is, “Please keep your mouth shut.
 Just do it.”
 That’s all you can do.
-Alright?

-But students are always depending on the teaching: “Please help me, help me.”
+But students are always depending on the teaching: “Please help me.”
 Well, yes, I can help you.
 But you should know that there is something in the realm of vibrating your mind very minutely – at that time there is nothing for me to do.
 So all you have to do is you just be in the *tathāgata* stage.
 That’s it.
 How?
 Cut off the root of the discriminating mind.

 You want to keep smoking?
-Yes, you want to.
-But it’s not good for you, so the cigarette case always says it’s not good for your health.
+Yes, you want to, but it’s not good for you; the cigarette case always says it’s not good for your health.
 So you don’t want to keep smoking, but you cannot stop it.
 So [you say,] “This is my problem, please help me.”
 How can I help?
 That is always what we do.

 So this is the best way, very simple, and *you* have to do it.
 I can help, and also ancestors and buddhas can help.
 But this is [that] the ancestors and buddhas always back you up; they are always behind you, encouraging you.
 Finally what you have to do is to do it *by yourself*.